 Isn’t it funny that as more and more channels of communication become available, high-level decision-makers are getting harder than ever to reach?
-Well, it is if you are the decision-maker, and definitely not funny if you are the one trying to reach them.
+Well, it is if you are the decision-maker, and definitely not fun if you are the one trying to reach them.
 Now, if you’re looking to reach the most senior people in big IT companies, then consider not selling to them.
 These people know a sales pitch from afar like wildebeests know rain is coming even if they’re hundreds of miles away.
 The secret to doing the job is quite easy, actually: Connect with them.

 To do that, you must be where your customers are.
 And they are everywhere.
 That makes the process easier said than done.

 But that’s why you’re here.
 You want it done as easy as it being said.
 Enter Multi-Channel Marketing – a marketing program that runs through, well, multiple channels to be able to reach and penetrate your target market – delivering the right message to decision makers at their most available time.
-At the end of the day, it’s about giving the customers choices how they want to get information.
+At the end of the day, it’s about giving the customers choices on how they want to get information.

 Unfortunately, not all your customers are interested in all your products or services.
 Depending on how complex your product is – it could take time and involve a process before a business or organization decides to make a purchase.
-However, you can initiate contact through targeted email – that is, having attention-grabbing subject lines, brief but precise body text and compelling call to actions, which almost always guarantees better open and reply rates.
+However, you can initiate contact through targeted email – that is, having attention-grabbing subject lines, brief but precise body text, and compelling call to actions, which almost always guarantees better open and reply rates.

 Targeted emails allow you to usher prospective customers through your sales cycle without being too expensive or you spending so much time on one prospect.
 You can then send follow-up emails equipped with open and click tracking, and KPI reporting to make sure you keep track of all relevant data.